Son House – Death Letter Blues

-An even dozen people… to address the question of an afterlife.
+An even dozen people… address the question of an afterlife.

 We have five senses and our imagination.
 From what we know: when the brain stops, life ends.
 I can pretty much live with that.
 And as much as I savor each moment, as we move from past to future we barely surface in the present before it’s gone.

-We are painfully finite creatures in an infinite universe and there are certain things which remain beyond our ken.
-So we embrace the mystery.
+We are painfully finite creatures in an infinite universe and certain things

 Here are ideas about life after death: